-However, this does not automatically imply that efficiency of the complete PV system is enhanced by the same factor, says Guillaume Gomard of IMT.
+However, this does not automatically imply that the efficiency of the complete PV system is enhanced by the same factor, says Guillaume Gomard of IMT.
 “Also other components play a role.
-Hence, the 200 percent are to be considered a theoretical limit for efficiency enhancement.”
+Hence, the 200 percent is to be considered a theoretical limit for efficiency enhancement.”

 The scientists demonstrated that light yield can be enhanced considerably by removing material.
 In the project, they worked with hydrogenated amorphous silicon.
 According to the researchers, however, any type of thin-film PV technology can be improved with such nanostructures, also on the industrial scale.

 Thin-film PV modules represent an economically attractive alternative to conventional crystalline silicon solar cells, as the light-absorbing layer is thinner by a factor of up to 1000 and, hence, the material consumption is reduced.
 Still, the absorption rates of thin layers are below those of crystalline silicon cells.
 Hence, they are used in systems needing little power, such as pocket calculators or watches.
 Enhanced absorption would make thin-film cells much more attractive for larger applications, such as photovoltaic systems on roofs.